SteGriff/paprika-functions-app/readme.md

 # Paprika Functions App

-This is a WIP endeavour to host [Paprika.Net][paprikanet] in an Azure Functions App so that it can be stateless and serverless.
+This is the code for <https://paprika.me.uk>, a tool for generating random language according to human-written grammars.
+It hosts [Paprika.Net][paprikanet] in an Azure Functions App so that it can be stateless and serverless.

 [paprikanet]: https://github.com/stegriff/paprika.net